Benedictia/Full-Stack-MERN-App-Backend-/README.md

 It implements CRUD funtionality
 The database is connected using Mongoose

- Node.js, Express.js
+Here is the link to the backend : https://full-stack-mern-app-backend-2.onrender.com/api/articles Node.js, Express.js
 Database: MongoDB (for CRUD functionality)
 News API: Fetches trending news articles